uhi22/invacare-g50-investigations/readme.md

 - [ ] ServoPos shows permanent 0
 - [ ] add direction switch and pedal input
 - [ ] Reset the CAN controller if it enters bus-off
-- [ ] Find out how to parametrize the speed

 ## Finished Todos